The Science of Tajweed & The Definition Of Tajweed

 أبجد، هوز، حطي، كلمن، صعفض، قرست، ثخذ، ظغش

-Al Shatebi had followed the Westerns order in his book (Herz Al
+Al Shatebi had followed the Western order in his book (Herz Al